krzysztofzuraw/blog/src/posts/2021-06-08-paper-magazines.md

 I need to concentrate on reading and there is no other notification or urge to skip reading.
 I like that it bores me and forces me to make a break.

-I'm reading currently two (both in polish): Pismo & Przekroj.
+I'm reading currently two (both in polish): Pismo and Przekrój.

-{% img "2021-06-08-magazines", "Pismo & Przekroj magazines", "Pismo & Przekroj magazines" %}
+{% img "2021-06-08-magazines", "Pismo and Przekrój magazines", "Pismo and Przekrój magazines" %}

 ## Pismo